Run Bulk Operations on your Pressable Sites

 Accessing Bulk Operations

-Under the My.Pressable.com Dashboard navigate to the Tools section:
+The feature can be found under the My.Pressable.com Dashboard navigate to the Tools →Bulk Operations section.

 Creating Bulk Operations